django-commons/django-typer/doc/source/index.rst

 Django Typer
 ============

-Use Typer_ to define the CLI for your Django_ management commands using Python's static typing.
-Optionally use the provided TyperCommand class that inherits from BaseCommand_.
-This class maps the typer interface onto a class based interface that Django developers will be familiar with.
-All of the BaseCommand functionality is preserved, so that TyperCommand can be a drop in replacement.
+Use static typing to define the CLI for your Django_ management commands with Typer_.
+Optionally use the provided :class:`~django_typer.TyperCommand` class that inherits from BaseCommand_.
+This class maps the Typer_ interface onto a class based interface that Django developers will be familiar with.
+All of the BaseCommand_ functionality is preserved, so that :class:`~django_typer.TyperCommand` can be a drop in replacement.

 **django-typer makes it easy to:**

     * Define your command CLI interface in a clear, DRY and safe way using type hints
-    * Create subcommand and group command hierarchies.
+    * Create subcommands and hierarchical groups of commands.
-    * Use the full power of Typer's parameter types to validate and parse command line inputs.
+    * Use the full power of Typer_'s parameter types to validate and parse command line inputs.
     * Create beautiful and information dense help outputs.
-    * Configure the rendering of exception stack traces using rich.
+    * Configure the rendering of exception stack traces using rich_.
-    * :ref:`Install shell tab-completion support <shellcompletions>` for TyperCommands and normal Django_ commands for bash_, zsh_, fish_ and powershell_.
+    * :ref:`Install shell tab-completion support <shellcompletions>` for bash_, zsh_, fish_ and
+      powershell_.
     * :ref:`Create custom and portable shell tab-completions for your CLI parameters.
       <define-shellcompletions>`
-    * Refactor existing management commands into TyperCommands because TyperCommand is interface compatible with BaseCommand.
+    * Port existing commands (:class:`~django_typer.TyperCommand` is interface compatible with BaseCommand_).
-    * Use either a class-based interface or the basic Typer style interface to define commands.
+    * Use either a Django-style class-based interface or the Typer-style interface to define commands.
     * Add plugins to upstream commands.